Practical guides for real screenshot workflows.

 Why blur is not safe for credentials, which redaction method to use instead, and how to catch hidden tokens in the address bar and browser tabs before sharing.

-Best for developers, QA engineers, and security-conscious teams.Clean screenshots before they leave the browser
+Best for developers, QA engineers, and security-conscious teams.How to create consistent screenshots for docs and tutorials

 How to redact sensitive information in screenshots — the secure way